-A few weeks ago, I read an article that was posted on the NY Times web site regarding something called Dead Butt Syndrome (http://well.blogs.nytimes.com/2010/12/21/when-the-diagnosis-is-dead-butt-syndrome/).
-Apparently, this is a problem with the gluteus medius (one of the larger muscles in the butt) which as this person.
+A few weeks ago, I read an article that was posted on the NY Times website regarding something called Dead Butt Syndrome (http://well.blogs.nytimes.com/2010/12/21/when-the-diagnosis-is-dead-butt-syndrome/).
+Apparently, this is a problem with the gluteus medius (one of the larger muscles in the butt) which is this person.
 The person who wrote this article is a veteran runner and as she said “For people who have persistent pain, it’s healing gone wrong,” Dr. Bright said.
 “That gluteus medius isn’t firing the way it’s supposed to.
 You’re getting an inhibition of the muscle fibers.
 It’s kind of dead.”

 As many of our patients know, I diagnose through active evaluation, treat the fascial restrictions and then retest the firing patterns involved.
 Sometimes my first impressions are right on but I do a number of maneuvers until I figure out how to restore a more normal firing pattern.
 Often, tight hip capsules (fibrous tissue surrounding the hip) can cause this problem, as well as foot overpronation and gait asymmetry.
 It does not just happen to nice people like this author.
-The Fascia surrounding the muscles tighten, cause the gluteus medius to recruit in other muscles such as the obliques, hamstrings, other gluteal muscles, erector spinae and even affect the upper back as the problem worsens.
+The Fascia surrounding the muscles tighten, cause the gluteus medius to recruit in other muscles such as the obliques, hamstrings, other gluteal muscles, erector spinae, and even affect the upper back as the problem worsens.

-Like most things mechanical, you can run it until it dies or fix it so it wont.
+Like most things mechanical, you can run it until it dies or fix it so it won’t.
 The net effect is it torques the pelvis, causing a loss of leverage and your legs tighten.
 Your stride shortens, you pull muscles, have problems in the calves and you mechanically have some real issues.
-To fix this, you need to understand that this diagnosis of dead butt is just a symptom, rather than the problem.
-You cannot, as many our runners know after visiting many practitioners who were not effective enough, fix this with a quick itis or osis diagnosis which sounds medically intelligent but hardly will lead to a solution, because of the lack of understanding of the gait mechanism that created it.
+To fix this, you need to understand that this diagnosis of dead butt is just a symptom, rather than a problem.
+You cannot, as many of our runners know after visiting many practitioners who were not effective enough, fix this with quick itis or osis diagnosis which sounds medically intelligent but hardly will lead to a solution, because of the lack of understanding of the gait mechanism that created it.
 Enough said.

 What do you think?
 As always, I value your opinion